Understand the terms of your student loans and make a wise investment in your future.

 First, research potential salaries that you may be earning after graduation.
 “The Bureau of Labor Statistics Occupational Outlook Handbook is a great online resource because you can look up any career and get a sense of whether it’s a career that’s growing or shrinking, and what the average starting salary is,” says Ruby.
 “Sometimes that’s hard for someone who might be an undecided major, but in that case look at average starting salaries for a bachelor’s degree recipient—or whatever degree that you’re getting.”

-When you know estimated salaries, “the next step is to project out for all four years what you think you’re going to borrow, and then compare it to what you might be making,” says Ruby.
+Once you have your estimated salaries, “the next step is to project out for all four years what you think you’re going to borrow, and then compare it to what you might be making,” says Ruby.
 She cites a few standard best practices to determine student loan debt manageability:

 How Much Student Loan Debt is Too Much?